rttrif/TrifonovRS.Deep_Learning_Portfolio.github.io/Project 16: The Food-101 Data Set/README.md

 1. Using TensorFlow Datasets to download and explore data
 2. Building a feature extraction model
+3. Building a fine-tuning model
-3. Viewing training results on TensorBoard
+4. Viewing training results on TensorBoard

 ### Dataset